wp-plugins/audio-comments/readme.txt

 Other features include :

-* simple install: it installs as any other WP plugin
+* Simple install: it installs as any other WP plugin
 * compatible with SEO friendly URL's in WordPress
 * the Audior recorder colors can be changed to fit with your existing WordPress theme
 * the AUDIO HTML5 element is used for playback